oat-sa/taohub-articles/forge/How-to-install-TAO-on-a-Bitnami-LAMP-stack.md

 <!--
-author:
-    - 'Rex Wallen Tan'
 created_at: '2015-06-24 10:16:00'
 updated_at: '2016-02-14 11:38:48'
+authors:
+    - 'Rex Wallen Tan'
+contributors:
+    - 'Cyril Hazotte'
 -->

 How to install TAO on a Bitnami LAMP stack / Bitnami on Amazon Web Services